ibm-cloud-docs/monitoring/index.md

 * Your data is sent to a third party.
 * The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.Bluemix_notm}}, and can grant permissions to other users to work with the IBM Cloud Monitoring with Sysdig service.
+* You must have permissions to create resources in the *Default* resource group.
 * Other {{site.data.keyword.Bluemix_notm}} users with `administrator` or `editor` permissions can manage the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix_notm}}.
 These users must also have platform permissions to create resources within the context of the resource group where they plan to provision the instance.

 You provision an instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
 You can provision the IBM Cloud Monitoring with Sysdig instance in the *default* resource group or in a custom resource group.